-In response to increasing concerns relating to the spread of COVID-19 (or Coronavirus), and in order to protect the health and wellbeing of our visitors, staff and partners, Ikon is closed from Tuesday 17 March until further notice.
-Yhonnie Scarce’s exhibition is temporarily postponed.
+In response to the spread of COVID-19 (or Coronavirus), and in order to protect the health and wellbeing of our visitors, staff and partners, Ikon Gallery is closed until August.
+Reopening date to be announced soon.
+Find out more.

 Follow digital updates on Instagram, YouTube, Facebook and Twitter or read Yhonnie Scarce’s interview with Crafts Council here.

-Ikon presents exhibitions of new work by Australian Aboriginal artist Yhonnie Scarce (b.
+Ikon will present an exhibition of new work by Australian Aboriginal artist Yhonnie Scarce (b.
 1973), as part of an international tour developed in partnership with TarraWarra Museum of Art, Healesville, Australia.

 Organised by Ikon and TarraWarra Museum of Art with consultant curator Hetti Perkins.
 Supported by the Australian Government through the Australia Council, its arts funding and advisory body, and the Australian High Commission in the United Kingdom.